mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

 For a large organization like a university, the expected user load for the system will be significant.
 University are a research center with a massive database of information.
 The ability to scale is critical to the system's adoption success.

-Applying technology such Hadoop's MapReduce will provide the ability to scale the system, Because of its ability to store and distribute enormous data sets across a large number of machines, Hadoop is a highly scalable platform.
+Applying technology such Hadoop's MapReduce will provide the ability to scale the system.
+Hadoop is a highly scalable platform, due to its ability to store and distribute enormous data sets across a large number of machines.
 The servers used here are relatively inexpensive and can run in parallel.
 The system's processing power can be enhanced by adding extra servers.
-Traditional relational database management systems, or RDBMS, couldn't handle big data sets at scale.
+Traditional relational database management systems(RDBMS) couldn't handle big data sets at scale.

 One such application of MapReduce is Distributed Grep.
 In plain-text data collections, Distributed Grep looks for lines that match a regular expression.
 It's used to look for a specific pattern in a large number of files.
 This will come in handy if the patent application reviewer has to look for related patents in a huge database.